 - Long back insert protects the whole spine from injury

 - Ridges on the sides are hard and uncomfortable

 - Shell feels plasticky/cheap compared to other brands

 5. Ribtect 4 Karting Vest

 And last, but certainly not least, we have the latest rendition of Ribtect’s purpose-made rib protection vests.
-As you can likely tell from the manufacturer’s name, Ribtect have dedicated themselves to making high-quality protection garments for drivers in their many years of experience with designing such products.
+As you can likely tell from the manufacturer’s name, Ribtect have dedicated themselves to making high-quality protection garments for drivers.

 The outer protection panels are found over each side, accurately covering and protecting all of the ribs without compromise.
-They have been improved since the release of the previous Ribtect vest, the 3rd version, and are currently the best panel that the company has ever developed.
+They have been improved since the release of the previous Ribtect vest, and they are currently the best panel that the company has ever developed.

 This is due to the composite material and layering of many individual sheets of hardened, thin material to create the panels.
 How do Ribtect test the hardness of their protection panels, I hear you ask?
 They spend a whole lot of time hammering on it with different weighted hammers!

 They used every previous hammer test they’ve ever done and took it to the Ribtect 4, which showed no sign of even cracking under the pressure of repeated whacking.

 The vest itself is made of a thin material, which truly feels as if it’s weightless on your upper body when you’ve put it on.
 On the inside, there is soft padding that provides the comfort you should be looking for.
 Overall, the whole vest was designed to absorb additional impacts from sitting in the driver’s seat before dispersing it without discomfort.